Where is Thailand?

 Its ISO code is TH.

 Thailand has a mean elevation of 287 m above sea level.
-Its lowest elevation is Gulf of Thailand.
-Its highest elevation is Doi Inthanon which is 2,576m above tall.

 It has a tropical climate with distinct rainy and dry seasons.
 The terrain consists of a central plain, with some mountain coverage.